-A grievance is initiated by filing a signed written statement with the Director of Student Services within 10 business days of the event that is the subject of the grievance.
-It should include the nature of the claim, a brief description of the facts that form the basis of the claim, and the remedy sought.
+A grievance is initiated by filing a signed written statement with the Director of Student Services within 10 business days of the event that is the subject of the grievance or the last effort by the student to resolve the issue, whichever is later.
+It should include the name of the student, contact information, the nature of the grievance, a brief description of the facts that form the basis of the grievance, the name of the person(s) whose conduct is being grieved, the names of any other students or employees who witnessed the conduct, steps taken by the student to resolve the concern, and the remedy sought.
+Any supporting documentation should be attached to the statement.

-At any stage of the proceedings the student may appear personally and may be represented by a member of the AAMI community (i.e., a student or employee of AAMI).
-However, even when students are represented, they must appear for the proceedings.
+At any stage of the proceedings the student must appear in person or by Zoom and may be represented by a member of the AAMI community (i.e., a student or employee of AAMI).
+Even when students are represented, they must appear for the proceedings.